A pot : experiments with clay + gen AI

 digital ceramics, 2024 - ongoing

-This ongoing collaboration with ceramicist Anna Andersen explores generative AI as a design tool in ceramic practice.
-Using the archetypal prompt "a pot"—a form humans have created since prehistoric times—we test both corporate and open-source AI models that generate 3D models from image and text prompts.
-Our central question asks if generative AI can be used to enhance our creative practice without undercutting the hands-on, material knowledge that defines ceramic work.
+This project is an ongoing collaboration with ceramicist Anna Andersen, exploring the use of generative AI as a design tool in ceramic practice.
+Our central question is whether generative AI can be used to enhance our creative practice without undermining the hands-on, material knowledge that defines ceramic work.

 Our process positions AI as a creative support tool, not as a tool for optimization or a replacement for human craftsmanship.
-In the studio we generate and critically evaluate hundreds of AI outputs, selecting forms that we feel have creative potential.
-Each AI-generated digital sketch is a starting point; they are altered, remixed and interpreted through our design sensibilities, our understanding of clay's material properties, structural limitations, and firing behaviors.
-The meaningful work happens in translating the digital to the physical through a hybrid process of clay 3D printing and hand-sculpting, skills we have each developed over years of practice.
+In the studio, we generate and critically evaluate hundreds of AI outputs, selecting forms that have creative potential.
+Each AI-generated digital sketch serves as a starting point; it is then altered, remixed, and interpreted through our design sensibilities, as well as our understanding of clay's material properties, limitations, and firing behaviors.
+The meaningful work occurs in translating the digital to the physical through a hybrid process of clay 3D printing and hand sculpting, skills we have each developed over years of practice.
 In A pot, our approach to the work tests how emerging technologies could expand creative possibilities within traditional ways of working that center tactility, intuition and the human.

 A pot has recieved development support from Nationalbankens Jubilaeumsfond.

 Our process positions AI as a creative support tool, not as a tool for optimization or a replacement for human craftsmanship.
-In the studio we generate and critically evaluate hundreds of AI outputs, selecting forms that we feel have creative potential.
-Each AI-generated digital sketch is a starting point; they are altered, remixed and interpreted through our design sensibilities, our understanding of clay's material properties, structural limitations, and firing behaviors.
-The meaningful work happens in translating the digital to the physical through a hybrid process of clay 3D printing and hand-sculpting, skills we have each developed over years of practice.
+In the studio, we generate and critically evaluate hundreds of AI outputs, selecting forms that have creative potential.
+Each AI-generated digital sketch serves as a starting point; it is then altered, remixed, and interpreted through our design sensibilities, as well as our understanding of clay's material properties, limitations, and firing behaviors.
+The meaningful work occurs in translating the digital to the physical through a hybrid process of clay 3D printing and hand sculpting, skills we have each developed over years of practice.
 In A pot, our approach to the work tests how emerging technologies could expand creative possibilities within traditional ways of working that center tactility, intuition and the human.

 A pot has recieved development support from Nationalbankens Jubilaeumsfond.